 Spiritual Requirements for Biblical Studies

-The spiritual requirements for Biblical Studies prepares its students for a spiritual ministry, it must seek certain spiritual quality studies at the College have equal priority with all academic requirements.
-Therefore, each applicant for admission is required to submit the following items:
+The spiritual requirements for Biblical Studies prepares its students for a spiritual ministry.
+Each applicant for admission is required to submit the following items:

 (1) A statement of personal interest in Christianity or of Christian experience and service.

 (2) A signed Code of Conduct.

 (3) The name and address of at least one person who can testify to the applicant’s Christian or moral character and suitability for undergraduate study.

 Notification of Acceptance for Admissions When the applicant is accepted for admissions and given final approval by the Academic Dean of Biblical Studies, the candidate is sent an acceptance package, which includes:

 1. Acceptance letter

 2. Summary of transfer credit (if applicable)

 Applicants must sign #3 and #4 and return them to the Office.
 Applicants will be provided with a copy of the signed Enrollment Agreement, and Code of Conduct.
 The original copies will be kept in the Registrar’s office.

 Transfer credit may be awarded by ICC for equivalent coursework completed at a regionally or nationally accredited institutions recognized by the Department of Education.
 Credits will be evaluated from other institutions only upon receipt of official transcripts and publications that contain course description and in accordance to the following standards: